Early Acceptance Program: TTUHSC School of Medicine

 General Requirements for Application: Early acceptance is available to Honors College students within any major, so long as the requirements for entry to the School of Medicine are met and the student is judged to be an exceptional candidate by the School of Medicine Admissions Committee in the circumstances under which she or he applies.

-- enter Texas Tech University as incoming freshmen (students classified as transfer students upon entering TTU are ineligible),
+Enter Texas Tech University as incoming first-time-in-college students (students classified as transfer students upon entering TTU are ineligible),

-- have earned a composite score of 1300 on the SAT (verbal and math portions only) or a 29 on the ACT upon matriculation from high school (the composite score must be earned in one test administration),
+Have earned a composite score of 1360 on the SAT (verbal and math portions only) or a 30 on the ACT upon matriculation from high school (the composite score must be earned in one test administration),

 The Texas Tech University/Texas Tech University Health Sciences Center Early Acceptance Program (TTU/TTUHSC EAP) is NOT an accelerated program.
 Students are required to attend four academic years at Texas Tech University.
 The Early Acceptance Program does not require applicants to submit an MCAT score for admission to the TTUHSC Medical School.
 The TTUHSC Medical School Admissions Committee instead relies upon science coursework and GPA to discern a student's academic capabilities.
 Therefore, coursework requirements are specific and taken very seriously.
 Though a student may meet the initial eligibility requirements, if the necessary coursework is not completed by the time of matriculation to the School of Medicine, the student will not be allowed to matriculate.